Innoactive/Hub-Tutorial-Unity-Project/README.md

 _TeleportTo_ just gets a destination position but you will need to find the _VRTK_BasicTeleport_ as well as the _PlayArea_ to make use of the teleports _Teleport_ method.

 The logic of the menu is now done but you will not see it in the application yet.
 Jump back to the XML description of the menu and add a new _MenuItem_ to your _MainMenu_.
 Provide an Id for the MenuItem which is actually a _DefaultLink_.
 A DefaultLink references a Menu and includes it.
 See the structure of the link in the _HubDefaultMenu_.
-For the Behaviour you need the provider which points to the Menu class (including its namespace) you want to add and for the _Content_ add a text (in our case "Teleport Menu") and an icon where you can simply use the SpacesIcon (```Menu > Icons > SpacesIcon```) for now.
+For the Behaviour you need the provider which points to the Menu class (including its namespace) you want to add and for the _Content_ add a text (in our case "Teleport Menu") and an icon where you can simply use the number icons (```Icons > icon_1/2/3```).

 Run the application move around and open your menu.
 You will see a new entry at the end of the list.
 Navigate to it and make use of the three newly added menu functions.